JamMassey/aws-lambda-layer-builder/README.md

 ## What's This?

-This is a little package that will help you build a (currently only Python3.8) Lambda Layer out of any singular Python dependancy, ready for upload and deployment.
+This is a little package that will help you build a Lambda Layer out of any singular Python dependancy, ready for upload and deployment.

 ## Pre-requisites